guyguyon/node-request-context/README.md

 Node request context let you save any context per request and easily retrieve it.

 > Attention!
-This package is using the new [async hooks](https://nodejs.org/api/async_hooks.html) API which is available from Node 8.9.0 but still experimental.
-It is strongly NOT recommended to use in production environments.
+This package is using the new [async hooks](https://nodejs.org/api/async_hooks.html) API, which is available from Node 8.9.0, but still experimental.
+It is strongly recommended NOT to use in production environments.

 ## Install